Clan Stewart of Appin: 18th century and Jacobite risings

 Appin naturally supported the Jacobite risings and sent men to fight in the Jacobite rising of 1715.
 General Wade's report on the Highlands in 1724, estimated the clan strength at 400 men.
 Dugald Stewart, 9th Chief of Appin, was created Lord Appin in the Jacobite peerage on 6 June 1743.
 Appin also sent men to fight in the Jacobite rising of 1745.
 At the Battle of Culloden in 1746, the Appin Regiment suffered 92 killed and 65 wounded out of a fighting force of approximately 300.
-Charles Stewart of Ardsheal led the men of the regiment (which included men of ~19 other clans) most notably Clan MacLaren during the rising of 1745.
 Ardsheal later escaped Scotland to meet his family in Europe where he spent the rest of his days.